-Built into the Fashion program is the option of a five-week practicum during the final spring semester.
+NBCCD’s Fashion Design diploma program offers the option of a five-week practicum during its final spring semester.
 It puts the power in the hands of students to identify a target employer and secure unpaid work experience.
-With her signature gumption, Emma called up Canada’s National Ballet School in Toronto.
+Johnscon decided to call Canada’s National Ballet School in Toronto.

-“I wanted to expand my wings,” said Emma.
+“I wanted to expand my wings,” said Johnson.

-On a conference call, with Coordinating Instructor Joanne Venart quietly cheering her on, Emma secured an internship at the prestigious school.
-No doubt her inventive collection at the Annual NBCCD Fashion Show sealed the deal.
-Her cirque-inspired series of spectacular costume garments included a gold leotard, an ostrich feather bustle, and a big top tent dress.
-Her passion for costuming stems from her interest in creating one-of-a-kind garments rather than executing production lines:
+On a conference call with Studio Coordinator Joanne Venart quietly cheering her on, Johnson secured an internship at the prestigious school.
+Her inventive collection of circus-inspired costume garments showcased at the Annual NBCCD Fashion Show may have sealed the deal.
+These garments, all handmade and designed by Johnson, included a gold leotard, an ostrich feather bustle, and a big top tent dress.
+She said her passion for costuming stems from her interest in creating one-of-a-kind garments rather than executing production lines.

 The ballet school was extremely satisfied with Emma’s performance, and they have asked her to help out on contract for their year-end performance.
 During her off-time in Toronto, when Emma could have been resting or absorbing the sights, she instead found other ways to engage with the thriving local fashion community.
 She assisted with two fashion shows with fellow NBCCD alumna Samantha Brittany; sewing the underwear and flowers for Samantha’s piece in Vita: Rise for Water, and experiencing Escape the Runway as a volunteer.